 Finding random bags of frozen breastmilk in the freezer should not happen so get an organizer!
 It stores the milk flat and pushes the oldest bag of milk toward the front so it gets used first.
 Genius!

 Cleaning the Parts: If you pump at work or pump multiple times a day, you can use Medela Quick Clean Wipes in between pumping sessions and then fully wash the parts at the end of the day at home.
 You can also put your parts in a plastic bag in the fridge in between sessions and then fully wash them at the end of the day.
 I have used both methods , and they work well.
 A friend of mine told me she cuts the wipes in half to get the most out of the pack (just make sure you use sterile scissors).

 Pumping Bra: Hello multitasking!
 I know they look a little scary but trust me!
 I didn’t have this for the first few times I pumped and let me save you the trouble..order this before you ever start pumping!
 It’s a lifesaver.
 If you don’t have a bra, you will need to hold the breastshields onto your breasts the whole time you’re pumping.
 It makes pumping even more of a chore!
 Get a pumping bra!
-I have the set below (click on the image to see the details on Amazon).
-It’s nice to have two and it even comes with extenders.
+The one below is “Amazon’s Choice.”
+Tip: It’s nice to have two in case one is being washed.

 Wearing a pumping bra also allows me to nurse on one side while pumping the other side simultaneously.
 I like to do this during a morning feeding because the milk output is more in the mornings.
 It takes some juggling and practice, especially if you have a wiggle worm like Baby E, but I am able to pump quite a bit by doing this trick!

 Cooler Bag: If you don’t have a fridge to store your milk, you can use a cooler bag.